 Norm, this is another example of the verdict without fact, sense of justice, lack of academics, and total absence of righteousness.
 The foundation of THE SYSTEM is so eroded that a total defunding would aid rebuilding the brick and mortar basics that should have been, but not characterized in this case as of many others.
 I dare to say that the crumbling away of righteous judgment has brought us to the brink of self-annihilation.

 Not only is the moral fabric of this system decayed, but the soul of civilization has stepped back into the darkest depths of “humanity”.Look around you.
 Can you see it?
 Can you feel that the heart of mankind is throbbing its last gasp for life?
-Money has been the lifeblood for this failing system, and man’s neglect for our duty to God is cancer.
+Money has been the lifeblood for this failing system, and man’s neglect of our duty to God is cancer.
 Yes, starve cancer and there may be a chance for renewed life.

 WILLIE GUINYARD BS.POLITICAL SCIENCE, WILD WOOD, FLORIDA